The Board will undertake wide-ranging consultation on proposals that affect the profession.

 Links to consultation documents will be provided as they are developed.

 Where there are consultations which have closed, they will be shown under Past Consultations, along with the submissions that were received.

-However, if this is not possible, you may make a written submission using the above submission template (Word document).
+If using the online submission form is not possible, please make a written submission using the Word document submission template below.
 Written submissions should be emailed to firstname.lastname@example.org, with the subject line ‘Consultation submission – English language skills registration standard’.

 Word template (97.4 KB,DOCX)

 To practise safely in Australia, registered health practitioners must have effective English language skills.
 This includes being able to communicate effectively with patients/clients/consumers and their relatives and carers, collaborate with other health care professionals and keep clear and accurate health records.
 The National Boards set requirements for English language skills to make sure all registered health practitioners can provide safe care and communicate effectively in English.

 The English Language Skills Registration Standard (the ELS standard) is one of the five core registration standards required by all National Boards.
 It helps to ensure that everyone who registers as a health practitioner in Australia has these skills, regardless of their language background.

 Ahpra and the National Boards (except the Aboriginal and Torres Strait Islander Health Practice Board of Australia) have reviewed their respective ELS standards to ensure that they stay current and keep pace with our changing and dynamic environment.